Spectroscopic Techniques in Chemistry

 Electromagnetic Radiation

-Electromagnetic radiation is a form of energy that consists of electric and magnetic fields that oscillate in phase and perpendicular to each other.
+Electromagnetic radiation is a form of energy consisting of electric and magnetic fields that oscillate in phase and perpendicular to each other.
 The electromagnetic spectrum is a continuum of wavelengths or frequencies ranging from short wavelengths (high energy) gamma rays to long wavelengths (low energy) radio waves.

 Interaction of Light with Matter

 When electromagnetic radiation interacts with matter, it can be absorbed, reflected, transmitted, or scattered.
-The interaction depends on the wavelength of the radiation and the energy levels of the molecules.
+The type of interaction depends on the wavelength of the radiation and the energy levels of the molecules.

 Equipment and Techniques